aptech/docs/docs/CR-rndNegBinomial.rst

     :param c: number of columns of resulting matrix.
     :type c: scalar

-    :param ns: r x c matrix or rx1 vector, or 1xc vector, or scalar, "event" argument for negative binomial distribution.
+    :param ns: "event" argument for negative binomial distribution, scalar or ExE conformable matrix with *r* and *c*.
-    :type ns: matrix or vector or scalar
+    :type ns: matrix, vector or scalar

-    :param prob: r x c matrix or rx1 vector, or 1xc vector, or scalar, "probability" argument for negative binomial distribution.
+    :param prob: "probability" argument for negative binomial distribution, scalar or ExE conformable matrix with *r* and *c*.
-    :type prob: matrix or vector or scalar
+    :type prob: matrix, vector or scalar

     :param state: Optional argument.

         **scalar case**

             *state* = starting seed value only.
 If -1, GAUSS computes the starting seed based on the system clock.

         **opaque vector case**

-            *state* = the state vector returned from a previous call to one of the rnd random number functions.
+        *state* = the state vector returned from a previous call to one of the ``rnd`` random number functions.

     :type state: scalar or opaque vector